 The key learning areas are:

 - The Arts – Music, Drama, Visual Arts and Dance

 Technology is an integral part of the curriculum and is embedded across all year levels.
-All students from Year 4 use individual iPads or laptops with students from Prep to Year 3 having access to class sets of iPads.
-More information about our iPad Program is available here.
+Students from Prep to Year 4 have access to class sets of iPads while students in Years 5 and 6 have access to class sets of laptops.
+More information about our ICT program is available here.

 Students are assessed in meaningful and authentic ways.
 Assessment of their knowledge and skills is ongoing, with feedback provided to students and parents throughout the process to allow them to monitor their own progress and to continually strive to improve their learning outcomes.